I am your guiding light, the all-knowing, all-caring, all-sensing, all-feeling.

 No, no, we don't mean that.

-We just are talking about if if little Mary wants to join the Marines and eventually go to a foxhole in a rock, she can.
+We just are talking about if little Mary wants to join the Marines and eventually go to a foxhole in a rock, she can.

-No way, Jose, I'm not having my daughters on it.
+I'm not having my daughters done.

 I just don't think people are thinking about it on this or a whole lot of things, to tell you the truth.